Unit 6 - Notes

 int pipe(int fd[2]);

-- Parameters: An integer array of size 2.
+- Arguments: An integer array of size 2.

-fd[0]: Refers to the read end of the pipe.fd[1]: Refers to the write end of the pipe.
+fd[0]: The read end of the pipe.fd[1]: The write end of the pipe.

 #include <stdio.h>